 The popular version of the Stroke Action Plan for Europe, initially generously supported by companies Boehringer Ingelheim, BMS-Pfizer Alliance and Ipsen, is a vital document that outlines key recommendations from seven domains covering the stroke care pathway from Prevention to Life After Stroke.

-The original Stroke Action Plan is in English, and we are expecting that translating it to seven additional languages would significantly increase its reach throughout Europe.
+The original Stroke Action Plan is in English, and we are expecting that translating it to eight additional languages would significantly increase its reach throughout Europe.
 This has a paramount importance for SAFE members’ future advocacy work and influencing of European healthcare policy-makers.

 In addition to the activities mentioned above, SAFE does have plans for significant dissemination of the Action Plan in order to encourage its implementation.
 The first of these activities was realised at ESOC 2019 in Milan this May, when we had the printed out versions available at our stand.